Meeco/docs/concepts/digital-wallets.md

 2. [Decentralised identifiers](platform/did.md) (DIDs)
 3. [Credentials](concepts/verifiable-credentials.md) (e.g. W3C Verifiable Credentials, mDL, PDFs)

 A wallet also maintains the many connections its controller makes with other wallets.
-It is coupled with a software agent that speaks different protocols that allow it to interact with others.
-This part is where it is so important to go for open standards that are adopted by a wide range software providers to ensure interoperability.
+It is coupled with a software agent that speaks different protocols which enables these interactions.
+It is for this reason that the adoption of open standards by software providers is important to ensure interoperability.

 ### UX Functions of an Identity Wallet

-A Holder wallet must provide a user facing form-factor that will enable the Holder to:
+An identity wallet must provide the user with a UI that will enable them to:

-1. Bootstrap the wallet by binding an identity
+1. Bind the identity of the Holder to the wallet
 2. Request and receive credentials
-3. Present (and possibly selectively disclose) credentials
+3. Present (and possibly selectively disclose) credentials for verification
 4. Manage credentials including auditing capabilities & consent management
 5. Manage keys related to DIDs
 6. Manage user settings